isomerpages/govtech-stp/pages/New FAQ test page.md

 The cost of the supervised ART is S$15 (inclusive of Goods and Services Tax), with payment to be made at the QTC/CTC through cashless modes, such as Mastercard, NETS, PayNow and Visa.

-#### 4. Can travellers bring their own ART self-test kits to the test centres?

-No, travellers must use the ART self-test kits provided at the test centres.
-The S$15 includes payment for the ART kits.

-#### 5. How do travellers book their appointments for their supervised ARTs?

-Travellers will be provided with a weblink to book their ARTs at a <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> via the contact number and/or email address they had declared in the Singapore Arrival Card (SGAC) and/or electronic Health Declaration Card (eHDC).

 #### 6. What do travellers need to bring for their supervised ART appointment?

 Travellers will need to bring along a photo identification for verification.

-#### 7. Are children required to undergo supervised ARTs?

-Children aged 2 and below in this calendar year are not required to undergo the.
-Children aged 3 to 12 must undergo their supervised ART at the <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centres (QTC) or Combined Test Centres (CTCs)</a> and be accompanied by a caregiver aged 21 years old and above.
-The caregiver may be required to help administer the test if the minor is unable to do so.

 #### 8. Do travellers need to self-isolate after their supervised ART?